dheerajshenoy/cpp-func-impl.el/README.md

 ```

-# Usage
+# Commands

-You have the following functions that can be invoked:
+You have the following commands that can be invoked:

 + `cpp-func-impl-implement` - Implements the method at point.
 + `cpp-func-impl-implement-selected` - Implements selected methods from a class.
 + `cpp-func-impl-implement-all` - Implements all the method inside the class (assuming the point is inside the class).
 + `cpp-func-impl-implement-region` - Implements all methods inside the region.

+    > [!NOTE]
+    > when using `cpp-func-impl-implement-region` make sure that the highlighted region contains
+    > methods from one class/struct only.
+Otherwise it may lead to unexpected function
+    > implementations.

-+ `cpp-func-impl-implement-dwim` - Implements methods in a DWIM fashion.
++ `cpp-func-impl-implement-dwim` - Implements methods in a DWIM (do what I mean) fashion.

+    If there is active highlight region, then implement methods from the highlighted region,
+    else implement the method at point.

 + `cpp-func-impl-concrete-class` - Creats a concrete class of the class where the point lies inside.

 If you call the commands with a prefix argument a comment is inserted.